sp-devi/tasuke/README.md

 A prototype bot implemented using the relative new Slack Bolt framework for Python.

 # Functions
-1. Provid polls using provided Emojis
+1. Provide polls using provided Emojis

 `tsk poll ("Thumbsup or thumbsdown?
 Add reactions to answer", :thumbsup:, :thumbsdown:)`